Haksell/gomoku/README.md

 - better grid search:
   - update more values and sample ~100 of 2^mutation pairs of games
   - recheck statistical significance before mutating
+  - shuffle the coeff indices instead of full random
+- update double threes in `do_move` and `undo_move`
 - dynamic heuristic update (each position updates predetermined amount of states BITBOARD)
 - wins by captures or alignment in stats
 - unit test of rules